jeremimucha/dots/README.md

 * `install_fish.sh`,
 * `install_hasklig.sh`,
 * `install_i3wm.sh`,
-Hopefully each should be self explenatory.
+Hopefully each should be self explanatory.

 Also checkout
 * `.xprofile` - multi-monitor config.
 Run `xrandr` and adopt to your detected screens.